 If you feel like you would benefit from some additional support, you can contact the School’s Employee Assistance Program.
 This service, provided by Converge International, offers confidential telephone and consulting counselling services 24 hours a day / 7 days a week.
-They can be contacted on 1300 687 327 or online here
+They can also be contacted on 1300 687 327.

 A range of fact sheets are available to assist with managing your wellbeing when working remotely, returning onsite or when navigating the challenges of life in general.